LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Working with test data files
 ----------------------------

-Frequently tests make use of test data files that are usually stored in the test set directory or in sub-directories.
+Frequently, tests make use of test data files that are usually stored in the test set directory or in sub-directories.
 These data files are referenced using their relative paths.
 But to allow the tests to run independently of the Logtalk process current directory, the relative paths often must be